Library: Policy

 (2) When more than one district office has significant contact with the case and the district offices management involved in the case transfer cannot reach an agreement, the offices contact the CSS Center for Operations for resolution.

 11. CSS staff works together when a contempt action is filed in a county other than the original district office's service area.
-CSS state's attorneys in the district office where the contempt is filed make appearances on behalf of the assigned district office without transferring the case.
+CSS state's attorneys in the district office where the contempt is filed make appearances on the behalf of the assigned district office without transferring the case.

 12. Conflict of interest.